 II.C.2.d.
-Pairovet net: will be fished from 70 meters to the surface (depth permitting) using paired 25 cm diameter 150 $\mu$ m mesh nets at all stations.
+Pairovet net: will be fished from 70 meters to the surface (depth permitting) using paired 25 cm diameter 150 $\mu$ m mesh nets at all stations out to and including station 100.0.
 The technical requirements for Pairovet tows are: Descent rate of 70 meters per minute, a terminal depth time of 10 seconds and an ascent rate of 70 meters per minute.
 All tows with wire angles exceeding 15° during the ascent will be repeated.